Funding

 2019 : Awarding of four Germany Scholarships

-Since 2011, the Osnabrück University Society has been involved in the "Deutschland"-Scholarships program in order to support students at an early stage and in this way support the training of qualified young academics for science and industry.
+Since 2011, the Osnabrück University Society has been involved in the "Deutschland"-Scholarships program in order to support students at an early stage and thus promote the training of qualified young academics for science and industry.
 For this reason, the University Society deliberately awards unrestricted scholarships so that students from all subject areas have the opportunity to receive a scholarship, which would otherwise be less likely to be awarded.
 The award ceremony for the Deutschlandstipendien took place on November 14 and the University Society was once again able to award four scholarships from the subjects of Law, English Studies, Computer Science and Chemistry to students for their outstanding achievements as part of this year's program.

 The recipients of the awards were: Mr. Jonas Hörmann, Ms. Lara Höttecke, Mr. Arthur Schreiber and Ms. Jennifer Wending.